Last year’s intense fire season led to calls for more “treatment” of federal forests to remove excess fuel that can make for bigger, hotter wildfires.

 “We have currently over a hundred million acres, according to the Forest Service, of federal forest land that are at some risk of catastrophic wildfire,” he says.

 Smith is executive director of the industry-affiliated non-profit group Healthy Forests, Healthy Communities.
 He says decades of fire suppression and unwise logging practices -- as well as climate change and drought -- have resulted in forests that are dangerously overstocked and fire-prone.
 And, he says, current federal policies have failed both forest health and local timber-dependent communities.
 And that, Smith says, is where the Resilient Federal Forests Act comes in …

 “It’s aimed at reducing the cost and time it takes for agencies to implement projects on forests that are at immediate risk of wildfire, insects and disease,” he says.

-Walden is co-sponsor of the bill, HR-2936.
+The bill, also known as HR-2936, is co-sponsored by Oregon Second District Rep. Greg Walden.
 It would streamline the process for green-lighting forest projects in a variety of ways.

 “There’s a categorical exclusion for “early seral habitat creation,” he says.
 “That is the timber industry euphemism for taking out a mature forest and replacing it with a fiber plantation.”

 The US Forest Service currently has more than 35 categorical exclusions it can use.